factoryfx/factoryfx/README.md

     }
 }
 ```
 Why do we need 2 classes?
 There are 2 conflicting requirements.
-The Model should be editable but during the in the running application the attributes should be final.
+The Model should be editable but the aruntime should have immutable attributes .
 That's why the ShopFactory have the shopTitle Attribute with Label text and so on.
 And the shop liveobject simply have a final shopTitle String field.

 ###Why domain specificity?
 * configuration data
 * editable with gui
 * no extra format /language

-###Example

 #####Advantages:
 * no reflection magic means easy to debug and no surprises at runtime